jabercrombia/jabercrombia-app/README.md

 - **SEO Optimized** with meta tags and Open Graph support
 - **Responsive Design** to ensure compatibility across devices
 - **Cypress Testing** for end-to-end testing to ensure site functionality
+- **Search Component** using GraphQL to dynamically filter and search through projects and technologies

 ## Technologies Used
 - [Next.js](https://nextjs.org/)